 The Ethics and Code of Conduct that The Alliance will uphold during the creation and management of the AiCPG Guideline Repository include:

-While we are planning to launch our new clinical practice guideline tool in Q1 2019, we know you use guidelines every day.
+While we are planning to launch our new clinical practice guideline tool in the near future, we know you use guidelines every day.
 To help fill the gap between the closure of the National Guideline Clearinghouse and the launch of our tool, we’ve compiled a list of free medical guideline tools available today.
 These resources are ready for you to use now!